aspose-cells/Aspose.Cells-Doc-md/english/java/UI-Components/aspose-cells-gridjs/how-to-build-online-excel-editor/_index.md

 COPY pom.xml .
 COPY src src

-# build application with maven
+# build application with Maven
 RUN mvn package -DskipTests

 # Use the jdk8 image as the basic docker image